 Why do we travel?
 I was invited by Collette, one of the world’s leading small-group tour operators, to share the reasons I travel.
-It took me several days to narrow the reasons down.
-There are so many!
+There are so many, it took me several days to narrow down the reasons.

 From wanting to spend time with family (such as taking a Christmas market cruise with my mother) to learning a new skill (such as Studying Spanish in Guatemala) the truth is, ever since I turned 19 and left my home town of Winnipeg, Manitoba headed to Mexico, I’ve wanted to travel and see the world.

 It didn’t matter that I ran out of money when I got to Vancouver and it took me five more years to get to Mexico ($300 didn’t get one very far even in those days), seeing Mexico’s pyramids was lifelong dream fuelled by long winter nights spent reading the Incidents of Travel in Central America, Chiapas, and Yucatan by John Lloyd Stephens, the intrepid Victorian-era explorer.

 Beyond bucket list and family travel, one of the most compelling reasons to travel for me in recent years, is the opportunity to broaden the way I view the world.

 Since swapping my career as an investment banker for life as a travel writer, I’ve been sent on assignments to places such as such as North Carolina, Valencia, Spain and Churchill, Manitoba — destinations that were not only not on my bucket list, they weren’t even on my radar!

 In many ways, those trips have been my most unforgettable experiences.
 Not only did they take me out of my comfort zone (which is basically reading a book on a tropical beach), but they offered glimpses into worlds I didn’t know existed.
 For that, my life has been that much richer.

 Here are snapshots of what I learned from three of the most unexpected trips I’ve taken.

 1. Attending NASCAR PIT School in North Carolina